EthanDow/Solo/README.md

 # To see the project:

 - Open the "index.html" file in the browser.
-- Or check visit this link https://ethandow.github.io/solo/ to see the ####demo.
+- Or check visit this link https://ethandow.github.io/solo/ to see a demo.

 Enjoy.